dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 \end{equation}
 ```

-Since every lesion is assigned a rating, albeit negative infinity for an unmarked lesion, the null set conditioning for marked lesions is not needed.
+Since every lesion is assigned a rating, albeit negative infinity for an unmarked lesion, the null set conditioning is not needed.

 ### Upper limit for AFROC FOM-statistic